-A broad-based curriculum offering a range of experiences in PE with health-related Fitness as a component within each activity.
-Students participate in all the following activities:
+A broad-based curriculum offering a range of experiences in PE with Health-Related Fitness as a component within each activity.
+Students will participate in one double lesson, once a week at either the Morley Park playing fields or school.
+Students will participate in all the following activities: